gzm55/ansible-reboot-handler-role/README.md

 Developing
 ----------

-The test progress is based on molecule with vagrant driver which is not supported by travis-ci.
-So each release, we have to run `molecule test` on a metal machine, and then galaxy import manually.
+The testing progress is based on molecule with vagrant driver which is not supported by travis-ci.
+So in each release, we have to run `molecule test` on a developing machine, and then galaxy import manually.

+TODO: use `wait_for_connection` module (ansible >= 2.3) to wait machines comming back.

 License
 -------